He Long: In the People's Republic

 He's military accomplishments were recognized when he was promoted to being one of the Ten Marshals in 1955, and he served in a number of civilian positions.
-He was made Vice Premier, and he headed the National Sports Commission.
-He was one of the most well-traveled members of the Communist Party elite, and led numerous delegations abroad, meeting with leaders of other Asian countries, the Soviet Union, and East Germany.
+He was made Vice Premier.
+He headed the National Sports Commission, and in that role facilitated sports exchanges with the Soviet Union and the eastern European countries.
+He was one of the most well-traveled members of the CCP elite, and led numerous delegations abroad, meeting with leaders of other Asian countries, the Soviet Union, and East Germany.

 After Mao Zedong purged Peng Dehuai in 1959, Mao appointed He to the head of an office to investigate Peng's past and find reasons to criticize Peng.
 He accepted the position but was sympathetic to Peng, and stalled for over a year before submitting his report.
 Mao's prestige weakened when it became widely known that Mao's Great Leap Forward had been a disaster, and He eventually presented a report that was positive, and which attempted to vindicate Peng.
 Peng was partially rehabilitated in 1965, but then purged again at the beginning of the Cultural Revolution 1966.
+He was accused of a mutiny in Feb 1964, after a Soviet Union trip with Zhou Enlai.
+The Soviet were unhappy, with China direction.
+Cultural revolution followed soon after, to purged communist and rightist leanings in China.

-Jiang Qing denounced He in December 1966 of being a "rightist" and of intra-Party factionalism.
-Following Jiang's accusations He and his supporters were branded an anti-Party element and quickly purged.
+Jiang Qing denounced He in December 1966 of being a "rightist" and of intra-CCP factionalism.
+Following Jiang's accusations He and his supporters were branded an anti-CCP element and quickly purged.
 He's persecutors singled him out by labeling him the "biggest bandit".
 He was the second highest-ranking member of the Military Affairs Commission at the time that he was purged, and the method in which he and those close to him were purged set the pattern for multiple later purges of the PLA leadership throughout the Cultural Revolution.

 After being purged, He was placed under indefinite house arrest for the last two and a half years of his life.
 He described the conditions of his imprisonment as a period of slow torture, in which his captors "intended to destroy my health so that they can murder me without spilling my blood".
 During the years that he was imprisoned, his captors restricted his access to water, cut off his house's heat during the winter, and refused him access to medicine to treat his diabetes.
 He died in 1969 after being hospitalized for the severe malnutrition that he developed while under house arrest.
 He died soon after being admitted to hospital, after a glucose injection complicated his chronic diabetes.

-He was posthumously rehabilitated after Deng Xiaoping came to power in the late 1970s.
+He was posthumously partially rehabilitated by Mao in 1974, then fully rehabilitated after Deng Xiaoping came to power in the late 1970s.
 A stadium in Changsha was named after him in 1987.